Force over Distance: Chapter 52

 Rush organized himself around his irritation and glared stonily at Telford.

 Young glanced at his watch.
-“You have fifteen minutes, David.”
+“Fifteen minutes, David.”

-He got a wash of poorly-controlled irritation from Rush at this pronouncement.
+He got a wash of poorly-controlled irritation from Rush.

 //Genius, you spent the better part of a week mostly dead.
 You’ve been running a fever for a solid ten days.
 Don’t push your luck.//